Wolox/tech-guides/testing/unit-testing-jest/docs/angular-configuration.md

 ## Angular default test configuration
-When you create a new component, directive, service, etc. The default configuration of the tests file is something like this.
+When you create a new component, directive, service, etc. The default configuration of the tests file should be something like this.

 ```ts
 import { ComponentFixture, TestBed } from '@angular/core/testing';
 import { ExampleComponent } from './example.component';